 Particle by particle.

 The wind is a brutally powerful force, but it also has the dexterity and patience to move the sand and soil piece by piece.
 The contrast the poet has presented here only increases one’s respect for this element of daily life.

 The poem continues with the speaker describing another force that acts upon the earth, the “sun.”
 It is sometimes distant, far off on the horizon, but that does not stop its “muscular rays” from reaching across the land and cracking,

 …the most stubborn rock like a nut.

-The narrator speaks of the the sea, and how it crashes into the “head.”
-It collides with an, “ancient rasping sound.”
+The narrator speaks of the sea, and how it crashes into the “head.”
+It collides with an “ancient rasping sound.”
 This noise has been heard before, over the millions of years that the sea has been wearing away at the headland of this city.

 These “forces of nature” that the speaker is describing are all present and will continue to be so, long after man is gone.
 They are there, consistently wearing away at man’s grasp on the earth, and attempting to knock him off his “perch.”
 This is all with the goal in mind of returning the earth to its previous state before humankind consumed it.

 In the second set of lines, the speaker reveals that this landscape which was described at the beginning of the poem is part of a city.
 It is not a barren, human-less, wasteland as one might assume, people have made their home there.